AGN Zoo: Comparison of AGN selected with different metrics#

 6) UMAP with different metrics/distances on ZTF+WISE#

-DTW takes a bit longer compared to other metrics.
+DTW takes a bit longer compared to other metrics, so it is commented out in the cell below.

 markersize=200